ReneS121082/20200914si/4.3.0/workshop/modules/module-000-preparation-hypervisor/prepare-hypervisor.md

 print(gen_last_half_mac('52-54-00'))
 ```

-After we have done all the steps above we are ready to configure our services machine in the next module.
+After we have done all the steps above we are ready to configure our bastion machine in the next module.